 Since we’re all taking meetings from home now, you might want a better upload speed.
 Zoom is one of the most popular video conferencing tools, and it says you need 3.0 Mbps upload for 1080 HD video.

 For gallery view, you need more, than 4 Mbps.
 Remember this is per computer that’s video conferencing, so if you’ve got a partner that’s also on calls, and kids doing virtual schooling, you need to multiply that up.

 That could potentially mean you need 20 Mbps or more as your upload speed.
-Most cable broadband packages give you around 25 Mbps, or if you need more, fiber packages like FiOS give you symmetrical up/down speeds starting at 300 Mbps.
+Most cable broadband packages give you around 25 Mbps, or if you need more, fiber packages like AT&T and FiOS give you symmetrical up/down speeds starting at 300 Mbps.

 The pandemic has also increased the number of people livestreaming content to sites like Twitch.
 Restream says for 1080p video at 60 frames per second (fps) to Twitch, you need at least 7.4 Mbps of upload speed.

 YouTube Live streamers will want 68.8 Mbps upload if they’re planning to stream 4K video at 60 fps.

 Here are some other common internet download speeds, and the tasks that are suitable for them:

 |0 to 5 Mbps||Checking email, streaming music to one device, using search|

 |5 to 40 Mbps||Streaming video to one device, video calling on one device, online gaming for one console or PC|